 Quick and easy: As my family would make this delicious combination before road trips, it had to be fast and easy to make!
 If you have lots of extra boiled potatoes prepared, then the rest of this dish only takes a matter of minutes to get together in just a few steps.

 Suitable for many diets: This Indian potato and pea curry recipe is gluten-free, dairy-free, egg-free, vegetarian, vegan, and low FODMAP.
-It is also low in calories and high in fibre from the peas.
+It is also low in calories and high in fiber from the peas.

 Customizable: You can adjust the spice level based on your preference.
 Typically, I don’t make this very spicy, so it’s suitable to those sensitive to spice.
 However, if you want more heat, then you can certainly do that!